deepak1725/connectit/README.md

 # ConnectIt [![Build Status](https://travis-ci.org/deepak1725/connectit.svg?branch=master)](https://travis-ci.org/deepak1725/connectit)

-ConnectIt is Basically an Web App Assignment.
+ConnectIt is a Web App Assignment, which aims to notify user about when certain event occurs.
+These Events include:
+a) When a new user follows him.
+b) When his stream successfully goes up/down

 ## What it Does..??
-1. ConnectIt through Twitch
+1. Connect through Twitch
 2. User is then showed the details we fetched from his Twitch Account.
 3. On this Page user has a Option to Opt-In/Opt-Out of Email notifications about: